 Located about 100 miles west of London, Bristol is a vibrant, colorful city with plenty to see and do.
-It is a former shipping, expedition, and trade capital, and today boasts excellent heritage museums, art galleries, and world class shopping and dining.
+It is former shipping, expedition, and trade capital, and today boasts excellent heritage museums, art galleries, and world-class shopping and dining making it a popular city break in the UK.
 I recently spent a weekend in Bristol, England with two friends.
 We were invited by Heather a friend and also a blogger who lives in the area.
-Here is a short itinerary for two days in Bristol.
+Here is a short itinerary for a weekend in Bristol.

 How to spend a weekend in Bristol, England

 Bristol is one of the UK’s most popular tourism destinations.
 Despite being in England, its history was still heavily influenced by the Welsh in part due to its location near the firth that separates England and Wales.
 It’s easily accessible by train from London for a day trip, but there’s plenty to do here to fill a weekend.

 Clifton Village, a short five minute drive from Bristol city centre, has plenty of unique shopping opportunities, many of them in the historic Victorian arcade in the village centre.
 The famous Clifton Suspension Bridge is nearby, as is the Camera Obscura and Cave.
 Here is a great list of exciting things to do with a weekend in Bristol, England.

 Take a Food Tour with Eat Walk Talk